 I write about heritage.
-My first book, The Gift of Laughter (see below), was about my father’s family and their Mennonite history.
-My second book, Child Bride: Remembering a Young Mother, is about my mother, Agnes Young Willems, and her family (Adam and Margaret Armbruster Young).
-Both books are available on Amazon and can be ordered by clicking on the links given below the photos of the covers, which you will find if you keep scrolling.
-You will also find more detailed information about each book.
+My first book, The Gift of Laughter: The Story of a California Mennonite Family, is about my father’s family.
+My second book, Child Bride: Remembering a Young Mother, is about my mother and her family.
+Descriptions of both books can be found below.
+Both books are available on Amazon and can be ordered by clicking on the links given below the photos of the covers.

 This website also preserves material from the research done for The Gift of Laughter.
 Much of that material, as well as all the old photos, are in the Archives, which can be accessed at the bottom of the page.

 I also have another website: A Mennonite Story: The Willems/Zimmerman Family.
-It contains material that is neither in the book or on this website.
+It contains material that is neither in the book nor on this website.
 To see it click on the following link: lwillemsmennostory.blogspot.com

 ~ ~ ~

 The Gift of Laughter; The Story of a California Mennonite Family

 My father, Jacob Willems, was the fifth of the fifteen children born to Jacob C. and Lena Zimmerman Willems, who, in 1919 moved their large family from a Mennonite community in Saskatchewan, Canada to another Mennonite community—this one in the rich farmland surrounding the small towns of Reedley and Dinuba in California’s great Central Valley.
 Most of the Mennonites who settled in this fertile farmland prospered.
 Jacob and Lena did not.
 They struggled to survive, yet the stories their children told were filled with laughter.

 I grew up surrounded by aunts and uncles who laughed and sang and told stories.
 The time was the 1940s, the decade dominated by World War II.
 My aunts and uncles were young, caught up in the drama of that intense time.